Regulating Greed Over Time in Multi-Armed Bandits: Experimental Results: real data environment

 The motivation of this work comes from a high scoring entry in the Exploration and Exploitation 3 contest, where the goal was to build a better recommender system for Yahoo!
-Front Page news article recommendations.
-The contest data, which was from Yahoo! and allows for unbiased evaluations, is described by \cite{li2010contextual}.
-These data had several challenging characteristics, including broad trends over time in click through rate, arms (news articles) appearing and disappearing over time, the inability to access the data in order to cross-validate, and other complexities.
-This paper does not aim to handle all of these, but only the one which led to a key insight in increased performance, which is the regulation of greed over time.
-Although there were features available for each time, none of the contestants were able to successfully use the features to substantially boost performance, and the exploration/exploitation aspects turned out to be more important.
-Here are the main insights leading to large performance gains, all involving regulating greed over time: \begin{itemize} \item ``Peak grabber": Stop exploration when a good arm appears.
+Front Page news articles.
+The competition data is the same data used in our experiments above.
+These data and its competition setup had several challenging characteristics, including mortal arms (as studied here), broad trends over time in click-through-rate, the inability to access data from the correct distribution in order to cross-validate during the competition, and other complexities.
+This paper does not aim to handle all of these, but it does describe the key insight that led to increased performance for one of the leading teams, and that insight is precisely the regulation of greed over time \citep{RudinChSu15}.
+Although there were features available for each timestep, this team was not able to successfully use the features to substantially boost performance, and the exploration/exploitation aspects turned out to be more important.
+Here are the main insights leading to large performance gains, all involving regulating greed over time: \begin{itemize} \item ``Peak grabber'': Stop exploration when a good arm appears.
 Specifically, when the article was clicked 9/100 times, keep showing it and stop exploration all together until the arm's click through rate drops below that of another arm.
-Since this strategy does not handle the massive global trends we observed in the data, it needed to be modified as follows: \item ``Dynamic peak grabber": Stop exploration when the click through rate of one arm is at least 15\% above that of the global click through rate. \item Stop exploring old articles: We can determine approximately how long the arm is likely to stay, and we reduce exploration gradually as the arm gets older. \item Do not fully explore new arms: When a new arm appears, do not use 1 as the upper confidence bound for the probability of click, which would force a UCB algorithm to explore it, use .88 instead.
+Since this strategy does not handle the massive global trends we observed in the data, it needed to be modified to the dynamic peak grabber strategy described next. \item ``Dynamic peak grabber'': Stop exploration when the click through rate of one arm is at least 15\% above that of the global click through rate.
+The global rate was estimated by exponentially weighted moving averages. \item Stop exploring old articles: We can determine approximately how long the arm is likely to stay, and we reduce exploration gradually as the arm gets older. \item Do not fully explore new arms: When a new arm appears, do not use 1 as the upper confidence bound for the probability of click, which would force a UCB algorithm to explore it, use .88 instead.
 This allows the algorithm to continue exploiting the arms that are known to be good rather than exploring new ones. \end{itemize} The peak grabber strategies inspired the abstracted setting here, where one can think of a good article appearing during periods of high $G(t)$, where we would want to limit exploration; however, the other strategies are also relevant cases where the exploration/exploitation tradeoff is regulated over time.
-There were no ``lock-up" periods in the contest dataset, though as discussed earlier, the $G(t)$ function is also relevant for modeling that setting.
-The large global trends we observed in the contest data click through rates are very relevant to the $G(t)$ model, since obviously one would want to explore less when the click rate is high in order to get more clicks overall.
+There were no ``lock-up'' periods in the contest dataset, though as discussed earlier, the $G(t)$ function is also relevant for modeling that setting.
+The large global trends we observed in the contest data click through rates are very relevant to the $G(t)$ model, since one might want to explore less when the click rate is high in order to get more clicks overall.